pazoff/Google-Cat-Plugin/README.md

 Educate your [Cheshire cat](https://github.com/cheshire-cat-ai/core) directly from Google.
 The plugin searches Google for a question and ingests some of the result websites.

 ## How to use it?
 Just add ^ to the end of the question you want to search in Google.
-The first 3 result webpages will be ingested to your cat's memory.
+The first N result webpages will be ingested to your cat's memory.
 ### Example:
 what is cheshire cat framework?^